JuliaLang/www.julialang.org/jsoc/gsoc/wasm.md

 ## Distributed computing with untrusted parties

-The Distributed computing abstractions in julia provide convenient abstraction for implementing programs that span many communicating julia processes on different machines.
+The Distributed computing abstractions in Julia provide convenient abstraction for implementing programs that span many communicating Julia processes on different machines.
 However, the existing abstractions generally assume that all communicating processes are part of the same trust domain (e.g. they allow messages to execute arbitrary code on the remote).
 With some of the nodes potentially running in the web browser (or multiple browser nodes being part of the same distributed computing cluster via WebRPC), this assumption no longer holds true and new interfaces need to be designed to support multiple trust domains without overly restricting usability.

 **Recommended Skills**: Experience with distributed computing and writing libraries in Julia.

 ## Deployment

-Currently supported use cases for julia on the web platform are primarily geared towards providing interactive environments to support exploration of the full language.
+Currently supported use cases for Julia on the web platform are primarily geared towards providing interactive environments to support exploration of the full language.
 Of course, this leads to significantly larger binaries than would be required for using Julia as part of a production deployment.
 By disabling dynamic language features (e.g. eval) one could generate small binaries suitable for deployment.
 Some progress towards this exists in packages like [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl), though significant work remains to be done.

 **Recommended Skills**: Interest in or experience with Julia internals.